HassanZeshan/Quiz/README.md

 - The options for each question are also randomly generated, providing variation in each quiz attempt.
 - Users can proceed to the next question without answering the current one, with the assumption that answered questions are tracked in the summary.
 - The current question number and its corresponding category and difficulty are highlighted in the header for easy navigation and identification.
+- Testing can be enhanced as it currently focuses solely on happy path scenarios.

 ### Possible Improvements